-The use of a non-financial asset by market participants that would maximise the value of the asset or the group of assets and liabilities income approach Valuation techniques that convert future amounts (eg cash flows or income and expenses) to a single current (ie discounted) amount.
+The use of a non-financial asset by market participants that would maximise the value of the asset or the group of assets and liabilities (eg a business) within which the asset would be used.

+income approach

+Valuation techniques that convert future amounts (eg cash flows or income and expenses) to a single current (ie discounted) amount.
 The fair value measurement is determined on the basis of the value indicated by current market expectations about those future amounts.